5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/README.md

 	**NOTE**: More info about additional ACPI Tables can be found on my [**OC Little Repo**](https://github.com/5T33Z0/OC-Little-Translated/tree/main/01_Adding_missing_Devices_and_enabling_Features)

 2. **ACPI/Delete** Section
-	- Drop OEM DMAR Table &rarr; Only enable if you need to use the DMAR replacement table.
+	- Drop OEM DMAR Table &rarr; Only enable if you need to use the DMAR replacement table
 	- Drop OEM USB Port Map (xh_cmsd4) &rarr; Drops the original USB Port map so SSDT-PORTS.aml can replace it
 	- Drop HPET Table &rarr; Drops the table for the legacy High Precision Event Timer

 3. **Booter** Section
 	- **Booter/MMIOWhitelist**
-		- I added these memory regions/addresses after analyzing the bootlog.
+		- I added these memory regions after analyzing the bootlog.
 Since I don't know if these are used by all systems, I disabled them and the corresponding `DevirtualiseMmio` Quirk.
 		- To figure out which ones your system uses, you can [follow this guide](https://github.com/5T33Z0/OC-Little-Translated/tree/main/12_MMIO_Whitelist)
 		- This is not a necessity, just some fine-tuning.
 	- **Booter/Patch**: These patches are used in OpenCore to skip the board-id check as part of a [workaround](https://github.com/5T33Z0/OC-Little-Translated/tree/main/S_System_Updates) if System Update Notifications are not working.
 Only needed when using NVIDIA Kepler Card